wxsd-sales/create-meeting-connect-flow/README.md

 6. Save your **Client ID** and **Client Secret** somewhere safe

-  Do not close this window, you will need to come back here later
+  Do not close this window, you will need to come back here later.

 ### Authorize your new Service App

 1. Log in [Control Hub](https://admin.webex.com)  as a Webex administrator in your Webex ORG

-2. Go to Apps, and click on **Service Apps**.
+2. Go to Apps, and click a **Service Apps**.
 Your new Service App should be listed

 3. Click on the Service App, and enable it by clicking on the **Authorize** toggle switch.
 If you have more than one webex site in your org, choose in what site you want to authorize the Service App